douglas2363/desafio-wayon/README.md

 Podemos antes de passar os dados também, aplicar validações para garantir que os dados estejam no formato esperado no caso de email,  utilizando bibliotecas de validação como => Bean Validation, @Valid e etc. Fiz em codigo, esta no projeto, no package seguranca.orm

-5 - Describe the steps you would take to diagnose and improve the performance of a batch process that interacts with a database and an FTP server.
-Explain how you would identify bottlenecks, optimize database queries, improve logic execution, and enhance file transfer efficiency.
-Provide examples of tools or techniques you would use during the analysis.
+6 - Let’s suppose you have a batch process that communicates with database, executes some internal logic and saves a file in a FTP server.
+User is complaining that this process is taking a long time to execute.
+How would you proceed to solve the problem?

 R = Primeiramente é interessante você entender o fluxo do processo antes de tudo, para ter uma analise sólida de como começar por exemplo: